ibm-cloud-docs/key-protect/troubleshooting.md

 {: #unable-to-list-keys-api}
 {: troubleshoot}

-When you try to list keys by using the {{site.data.keyword.keymanagementserviceshort}} API, you're unable to view any keys in a
+When you try to list keys by using the
-{{site.data.keyword.keymanagementserviceshort}} instance that you have access to.
+{{site.data.keyword.keymanagementserviceshort}} API, you're unable to view any keys in a {{site.data.keyword.keymanagementserviceshort}} instance that you have access to.

-You call `GET api/v2/keys` to list the keys that are available in your {{site.data.keyword.keymanagementserviceshort}} instance.
+You call `GET api/v2/keys` to list the keys that are available in your service instance.
 The system returns a response similar to the following JSON object:
 {: tsSymptoms}

 ```json